Repaying your student loan

 Plan 1: Interest rates are currently 1.1%.
 There's no set date for Plan 1 interest updates.

 Plan 2: Interest rates are updated each September in line with the Retail Price Index from March of that year.
-In September 2019 the RPI was 2.4%, meaning Plan 2 students accrue interest at a rate of up to 5.4%, depending on income.
+From 1 September 2020 the RPI is set at 2.6%, meaning Plan 2 students accrue interest at a rate of up to 5.6%, depending on their circumstances.
+Those with earnings of £27,295 or below have interest set at 2.6%.
+Above this, an additional amount of interest is added to the RPI.
+This is capped at RPI plus 3% – or 5.6% – for those earning £49,130 or more.

 So, your loan gains interest, but in equivalent terms it’s the same value as when you took out the loan, unless the interest rate is higher than the RPI.
 More importantly, what you repay is linked to what you earn, not how much you owe.